-what is a Breast Revision?
+what is Breast Revision surgery?

 Breast augmentation using implants is one of the most popular cosmetic surgeries in America, and in many cases, it allows for stunning outcomes.
 However, sometimes a woman can be dissatisfied with the results of her breast augmentation, and at some point, she may want breast revision surgery.
 Keep in mind that not all breast revisions are because of doctor error.
 While few breast augmentations do end with an unpleasing outcome, there are women who desire a different implant size while some may have a functional issue and ask to have the implant revised or taken out altogether.
 Board-certified plastic surgeon Dr. Alex Mesbahi offers breast revision surgery to women who are unhappy with their current augmentation results.
 If you are considering breast revision, contact Mesbahi Plastic Surgery in McLean, VA, Washington, D.C., or Beverly Hills, CA to schedule a private consultation with Dr. Mesbahi.